 1. Iberia Terminal 4: VIP Velazquez Business Lounge

 Iberia VIP Velazquez Business Lounge is the 24 hour lounge at Madrid-Barajas airport.
 Iberia uses Terminal 4 as its main hub for intercontinental flights.
-Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above, and in our scroller (photos).
+Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above, and in our photos.

 Since my flight to Johannesburg departed around midnight, the two other lounges were closed already, and I was directed towards the Velazquez lounge.